(To one who doubts the worth of doing anything if you can’t do everything)

 His first novel, The First Thing and the Last, a story of healing and redemption in the aftermath of domestic violence, was recognized by Publisher’s Weekly as a notable debut work of fiction and praised for its “lyrical prose, sympathetic characters and an unwavering sense of hope and compassion that make for a moving, engaging read.”
 His second novel, Nothing Left to Lose, the story of an American family in crisis during the Vietnam War, was published in 2011.

-Allan’s memoir, Not from Here, a personal exploration of the meaning of being white in North America, will be published by Temple University Press in June, 2015.
+Allan’s memoir, Not from Here, a personal exploration of the meaning of being white in North America, was published by Temple University Press in 2015.

 - What are we participating in and how are we choosing to participate in it?